Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 Unlike before, the string is now passed to the recognizers in the default recognizer sequence `rec-forth`, one recognizer after another, until one matches.
-The result of the matching recognizer is a *translation*, an on-stack representation of the word or literal.
-The translation is then processed according to the text-interpreter's state (interpreting, compiling, postponing).
+The result of the matching recognizer is a *translation*, an on-stack representation of the word or literal; the kind of translation is identified by a *translation token*, which is a part of the translation.
+The translation is then processed according to the needs of the text-interpreter (interpreting, compiling) or `postpone`.

 There are five usage levels of recognizers and related recognizer words: